lotsopa/Savvy/README.md

 ## Savvy Standalone
 This project is the standalone version of the tool, which is basically a GUI editor application.
 It includes the above mentioned Savvy project in order to provide the user with an interface for converting shaders.

-# More Documentation and Tutorials Coming Soon
-In the meantime, if you have any questions/suggestions you can always contact me at:

-apostol_dadachev[at]yahoo.com or Twitter: @ApostolDadachev